 To achieve these goals, rehearsals are fast paced, demanding, and as a result, focused.
-Previous elementary band experience or lessons highly recommended.
-In Band 8, Students will have the opportunity to choose their own woodwind, brass or percussion instrument and develop basic skills and foundations of music literacy and performance.
-Ensemble placement for the following year will be based on discussion with the student, considering their ability and grade level.
-In addition, it is imperative that the student play an instrument found in a concert band (Electric basses for example, will be encouraged learn upright bass or tuba).
+In Concert Band 9, the basic concepts from Band 8 are built upon and expanded.
+It is expected that students have a good command of their instrument before registering.
+In addition, it is imperative that the student play an instrument found in a concert band.
 Doubling will be encouraged to ensure as many unique parts of the arrangement are covered as possible.
-This course may include guest musicians, masterclasses, and opportunities to attend live performances to enhance the learning experience.
-Band 8 is intended to help students develop their musical skills, broaden their knowledge of music, and enjoy the experience of playing in an ensemble.
+This course may include travel, guest musicians, masterclasses, and opportunities to attend live performances to enhance the learning experience.
+Concert Band is intended to help students develop their musical skills, broaden their knowledge of music, and enjoy the experience of playing in an ensemble.

-The core competencies of communication, creative and critical thinking, positive personal and social awareness, responsibility as well as personal and cultural identity are central to the Band 8 course.
+The core competencies of communication, creative and critical thinking, positive personal and social awareness, responsibility as well as personal and cultural identity are central to the concert band course.
 Positive performance outcomes of high level musical repertoire depend upon success in the aforementioned competencies.